How to Clean Your Yoga Mat

 Though we love making our own essential oil blends, using too many oils to clean your mat can irritate or even burn your skin.

-Essential oils vary just as much as yoga mats in the marketplace, so read your essential oil brand’s labels for suggested use before you apply it on your yoga mat.
+Essential oils vary just as much as different brands offering yoga mats in the marketplace, so read your essential oil brand’s labels for suggested use before you apply it on a yoga mat.

 Some brands make their essential oils strong for diffusers, whereas some are diluted for topical use.